ajeldorado/falco-matlab/README.md

 FALCO was built and tested for Matlab 2016a.
 It may still work on older versions, but functionality is not guaranteed.

-No Matlab toolboxes should be required for FALCO.
-If it is called anywhere, the only functions used are “imresize.m” and “padarray.m”.
+For ease of use, no Matlab toolboxes should be required for FALCO.
+Please notify the developer if this is not the case.

 FALCO was written primarily on the MacOS operating system and tested on Windows and Unix/Linux systems.
 Please report any FALCO bugs on Windows or Unix/Linux systems to the developers.